 We are continuously working to reduce the size and weight of our packaging and this is highlighted by the recent launch of refill packs which are cheaper.
 Styling pucks are single wall, rather than a puck within a puck, to make the pack look bigger.
 Our styling pucks are full to the brim at 100ml.

 Precise data is very difficult to obtain regarding packaging & in particular plastic packaging.
 Perhaps not surprisingly, because it is not in the interests of the producers & generally large manufacturers that use, such packaging.
 According to the Worldwatch Institute in Washington – 299 million tons of plastics were produced in 2013 (an increase of 3.9% over 2012), which accounted for 8% of global petroleum consumption (4% going into the plastic & 4% used to power plastic manufacturing processes.)
 Assuming the same growth rate to 2019, this would equate to 376 million tons this year!
 It is guesstimated that 10-20 million tons of plastic are now ending up in the Oceans per year.
-One of the best articles I have read regarding the problem of packaging & plastic in particular was written by Jessica Morgan in January of this year.
+One of the best articles I have read regarding the problem of packaging & plastic in particular was written by Jessica Morgan in January 2019.
 Jessica includes a lot of the key elements surrounding this problem.

 - 120 billion units of packaging are produced every year by the global cosmetics industry, most of which are not recyclable (Zero Waste Week)